jhenin/vecexpr/README.md

 ## Compiling and loading vecexpr

 Compile using the Makefile provided (amending the Tcl lib path).
-Run tests from the shell: `$ tclsh test.tcl`
+Run tests from the shell: `tclsh test.tcl`
 Start Tcl interpreter: `tclsh`
-Then load into Tcl interpreter: `% load vecexpr.so`
+Then load into Tcl interpreter: `load vecexpr.so`

 ## Syntax